janaagaard75/janaagaard75.github.io/README.md

 ## JanAagaard.com

 - Rename CPNHGN to JanAagaard.com on Virk.dk.
   - Set up jan@janaagaard.com as a Google email address.
   - Move the CPNHGN emails to JanAagaard.com.
   - Close down the CPNHGN account.
+- Web page structure:
+  - janaagaard.com: Single page about the one man company.
+Pretty much a copy of what's on cpnhgn.dk, but in both Danish and English.
+  - janaagaard.com/blog: The front page for the blog, with article summaries.
+  - janaagaard.com/blog/YYYY-MM-DD-title: A
+  - janaagaard.com/cv: My CV.
-- Redirect cpnhgn.dk to janaagaard.com.
+- Redirect cpnhgn.dk, cpnhgn.com, and janaagaard.dk to janaagaard.com.
-- janaagaard.com/blog.
 - Move main page to Google Pages.
 - Include link to CV.